teamfam2014/webdev/projects/rmdb/exercises/exercise_05.md

 Keep track of whether the user is signed in via state.

+## Display user info when signed in

+When the user is signed in, replace the [Sign in] button with a display of the person's username.

+## Create way to sign out

+When the user is signed in, provide a [Sign out] button that, when clicked, signs the user out.

+## Challenges

-## Hide Watchlist until user is signed in
+### Hide Watchlist until user is signed in

-We shouldn't render the watchlist until the user has signed in.
+It seems strange that the Watchlist is editable by anyone.
+Instead, we shouldn't render the watchlist until the user has signed in.
 (Pay no attention to the fact that we already know the watchlist from the `movies.json` file.
-We would presumably not have that information either.)
+We presumably wouldn't have that information either.)

 For now, when the user isn't logged in, simply render a message: